ISS COVID-19 Information

 COVID-19 Travel Issues

-"Students traveling from the Schengen Area, the UK, and Ireland with valid F-1 and M-1 visas, do not need to seek a national interest exception to travel.
+"Students traveling from the China, Iran, Brazil, South Africa, Schengen Area, United Kingdom, Ireland, South Africa and India with valid F-1 and M-1 visas, do not need to seek a national interest exception to travel.
 Students from those areas who are traveling on a J-1 may contact the nearest embassy or consulate to initiate an exception request."

 Since early February there have been five US Presidential Proclamations issued that have stopped entry to the United States for all aliens (immigrants, non-immigrants, and other non-U.S. citizens), who were physically present within the specific country during the 14-day period preceding their attempted entry to the United States.
 These proclamations have no inherit end date, they can only be lifted by the President, and so, are still active and prevent people from entering the United States.